Iron Monger: Obadiah Stane

-In adulthood, Obadiah Stane becomes the President and CEO of his own company Stane International as a munitions dealer.
+In adulthood, Obadiah ascends to the position of President and CEO of his own enterprise, Stane International, establishing himself as a prominent distributor of munitions.
 He also goes into business with Howard Stark.
-After the elder Stark's death in a car accident, Stane turns his sights on acquiring control of Stark International now owned by Tony Stark (Howard's son).
-Stane has his agents – known as the Chessmen – attack Stark Industries and assault James Rhodes (Tony's confidant).
+After the elder Stark's death in a car accident, Stane turns his sights on acquiring control of Stark International now owned by Tony Stark.
+Stane has his agents – known as the Chessmen – attack Stark Industries and assault James Rhodes.
 He also confronts the younger Stark in person.
 Stane also sets up Indries Moomji as Stark's lover without Stark knowing that Moomji is actually the Chessmen's Queen.
 Meanwhile, Stane and his associates conspire to lock Stark International out of various business deals.
 Stark eventually learns that Stane is the mastermind behind these attacks, but is unable to confront him.
 Stane's assaults on Stark's business and friends push Stark to the edge, relapsing into alcoholism.
 With S.H.I.E.L.D.'s help, Stane buys out Stark International which he renames Stane International.
 Stark (having fallen off the wagon) relinquishes Iron Man's armor to Rhodes and disappears to be a homeless vagrant while Rhodes as Iron Man ignores Stane's demands to relinquish Iron Man's armor.
 Rhodes eventually thwarts Stane in his attempt to take over Iron Man's battle-suits.

 Looking through Stark Enterprises' records, Stane discovers Stark's notes on Iron Man's armor.
 The notes are incomplete and highly advanced, but Stane assigns a team of scientists to decipher; they eventually create the Iron Monger armor which is "far superior to Stark's Iron Man armor" according to Stane.
 He even considers selling the suit to the highest bidder or creating an army of Iron Mongers, using them to "take over any country he wanted".

 Stane assigns the Termite to sabotage another business rival.
 He also forms an alliance with Madame Masque.

 While living on the streets, Stark befriends pregnant homeless woman Gertl Anders who dies in childbirth, promising to protect the child which helps Stark overcome alcoholism to eventually confront Stane.
 Stark recovers, joining Rhodes and the Erwin twins (Morley and Clytemnestra) in starting a new company in Silicon Valley, which is then dubbed Circuits Maximus.
 Stark builds a new prototype armor, resembling his original gray suit, to test new designs; Stark ends up using the armor to stop the out-of-control Rhodes, and then to assist the West Coast Avengers against Doctor Demonicus, while using the Avengers' facilities to construct the advanced Silver Centurion armor.